Garshuni

-Garshuni or Karshuni (Syriac alphabet: ܓܪܫܘܢܝ, Arabic alphabet: كرشوني) are non-Syriac writings using the Syriac alphabet, most often being Arabic.
-The word "Garshuni", derived from the word "grasha" which literally translates as "pulling", was used by George Kiraz to coin the term "garshunography", denoting the writing of one language in the script of another.
+Garshuni or Karshuni (Syriac alphabet: ܓܪܫܘܢܝ, Arabic alphabet: كرشوني) are non-Syriac writings using the Syriac alphabet, most often being Arabic or Malayalam.

+The word "Garshuni" was used by George Kiraz to coin the term "garshunography", denoting the writing of one language in the script of another.

 History

+Garshuni is first attested only in the mid-12th century and, for literary purposes, beginning in the 14th century.
+A sample from the 6th century exists but is considered by scholars as an atypical case.

 Garshuni originated in the seventh century, when Arabic was becoming the dominant spoken language in the Fertile Crescent, but the Arabic alphabet was not yet fully developed.
 There is evidence that writing Arabic in Garshuni influenced the style of modern Arabic script.

-After this initial period, Garshuni writing has continued to the present day among some Syriac Christian communities in the Arabic-speaking regions of the Levant and Mesopotamia, who commonly use the Sertâ script.
+After this initial period, Garshuni writing has continued to the present day among some Syriac Christian communities in the Arabic-speaking regions of the Levant and Mesopotamia, who commonly use the Sertā script.

+Suryani Malayalam is a Malayalam dialect of the Malankara Nasrani community in India, which was historically written in Karshoni until the 19th century.

+A folk etymology traces the origins of the word to the prophet Moses, being related to "Gershon" from Exodus 2:22, or to a certain Carsciun.

 Characteristics

 The Syriac alphabet has three principal varieties: